sriramdasbalaji/VSTS-DevOps-Labs/aspdotnet/README.md

    <img src="images/build_in_progress.png">

-8. Once the build is complete click on the build number, to see the summary which shows **Test Results, Code Coverage** etc as shown.
+8. Once the build is complete, click on the build number to see the build summary including **Test Results, Code Coverage** etc.

    <img src="images/build_summary.png">